lynndylanhurley/ng-token-auth/README.md

   });
   ~~~

-* **auth:registration-email-success** - broadcast after email registration request completes successfully.
+* **auth:registration-email-success** - broadcast after email registration requests complete successfully using the `$auth.submitRegistration` method.
 Message contains the params that were sent to the server.

   **Example**:
   ~~~javascript